Enhanced Representative Availability Process (ERAP)

 If a representative or practice group wishes to provide availability for a consolidated group of representatives, the DSG will contain multiple affiliated representatives.
 OHO will use the DSG to track availability for hearings for the group.

-On a monthly basis, representatives will provide hearing availability for the DSG to the External Liaison Unit (ELU), and local hearing offices and National Hearing Centers will schedule hearings pursuant to availability provided for the DSG.
+On a monthly basis, representatives will provide hearing availability for the DSG to the ELU.
+Local hearing offices and National Hearing Centers will then schedule hearings pursuant to the availability provided for the DSG.

 All representatives who provide availability must be part of a DSG.
 Submitting information about a DSG is the first step in the scheduling process.
 Representatives only need to complete this step one time, unless the representative or practice group seeks to modify the DSG.
 The ELU will not accept monthly availability submissions from a representative who is not part of a DSG.

-Before the first month of providing availability to us, representatives must provide information about their DSG to us by encrypted email.
+Before providing their first availability submission, representatives must provide information about their DSG to us by encrypted email.
 The representative is responsible for determining the composition of the DSG and a representative may modify the DSG in the future, also via encrypted email.
 DSG modification requests must be received prior to the due date for submitting representative availability for a scheduling cycle in order to take effect for that scheduling cycle.
 For example, if a DSG wishes to begin submitting email availability for the Target Scheduling Month (TSM) of June, the representative(s) must submit DSG creation information prior to January 1.

-See the Designated Scheduling Groups and the FAQs tabs for additional information.
+See the Designated Scheduling Groups and the FAQs Scheduling tabs for additional information.

 Submitting Monthly Availability